GregGonzalez91/VideoGameFinderDLC.API/README.md

 3. Game - GameSystemId and GameGenreId are required to create a game, and these are automatically created once the above steps have been taken.
 4. User Rating - GameId is required to create a user rating, a GameId is created when following the above step.

+WARNINGS:
+1. If you delete a Game Genre or Game System, any games tied to them will not be fully viewable or editable.
+2. If you delete a Game, your saved User Rating will be deleted permanently.

 --
 ## Structure and Development